equilibr/emexpr/README.md

 ### Optimizations

 Any optimization performed should only be done in the parser and must not add any complexity to the execution engine.
-It must be possible for the user to disable this.
-Not only to keep the parser resource usage to a minimum but also because of system limitations, such as the inability to execute user provided functions during parsing.
+It must be possible for the user to disable this, not only to keep the parser resource usage to a minimum but also because of system limitations, such as the inability to execute user provided functions during parsing.

 This can include things such as common sub-expression elimination and constant folding.
 This can also try and automatically estimate if the direct data approach, as outlined above, should be used on a per-case basis.